Presentation

 1. Demonstration that the translocation of the 300 Type 4 Secretion System (T4SS) Dot/Icm effectors is finely orchestrated, in a cyclic-diGMP dependent manner, and this control is required for efficient infection (Allombert et al. Infect.
 Immun, 2014; Allombert et al. J. Mol.
 Biol., 2021).

-2. Identification of the role of LegK2, a T4SS Dot/Icm effector, in host cell infection: LegK2 phosphorylates the ARP3 and ARPC1b subunits of the actin nucleator, which results in inhibition of ARP2/3-mediated actin polymerization at the surface of the Legionella containing vacuole (LCV), and subsequently in inhibition of late endosomes trafficking towards the LCV (Michard et al. mBio 2015).
+2. Identification of the role of LegK2, a T4SS Dot/Icm effector, in host cell infection: LegK2 phosphorylates the ARP3 and ARPC1b subunits of the actin nucleator, which results in inhibition of ARP2/3-mediated actin polymerization at the surface of the Legionella containing vacuole (LCV), and subsequently in inhibition of late endosomes trafficking towards the LCV (Pillon et al. Cell.
+Microbiol.
+2024 ; Michard et al. mBio 2015).

-4. Investigation of the hypothesis according to which therapeutic failures in patients could be due to Lp1 resistance to macrolides, the first-line therapy for the treatment of LD.
-We experimentally selected high-level macrolide-resistant clones that carry ribosomal mutations in 23S rRNA and L4 and L22 proteins (Descours G et al. Antimicrob Agents Chemother.
-2017).
-We showed that mutations in non‑coding sequences upstream TolC-dependent efflux proteins encoding genes (lpeAB) result in upregulation of transcription of these genes and contribute to macrolide resistance (Massip et al. J Antimicrob Chemother.
-2017).
-Interestingly, the presence of this efflux pump in specific Lp1 sequence types (ST) is correlated with higher MIC towards macrolides (Vandewalle-Capo M. et al., Int J Antimicrob Agents.
-2017).
+3. Investigation of the hypothesis according to which therapeutic failures in patients could be due to Lp1 resistance to macrolides, the first-line therapy for the treatment of LD.
+We selected lineages of high-level macrolide-resistant Lp with mutations in 23S rRNA, L4 and L22 proteins (Descours, Antimicrob Agents Chemother 2017), and in non‑coding sequences upstream TolC-dependent efflux proteins encoding genes (Massip, J Antimicrob Chemother.
+2017; Vandewalle-Capo, Int J Antimicrob Agents 2017).

 Sponsors: INSERM, CNRS, Université Lyon 1, ANSES, ANR, Labex ECOFECT, Idex Université de Lyon (Breakthrough program).